 One of the other telltale signs is a loss of interest in activities you usually enjoy, whether that’s getting together with your mates, working in the garden, or just getting outside for a walk or a run.

 Find out more about the signs and symptoms of depression

 The reality is that depression and anxiety are unlikely to go away on their own.
 If they’re ignored and left untreated, depression and anxiety can go on for months, sometimes years, making it hard to cope with day-to-day life.

-The good news is depression is treatable, and there are simple actions you can take to start working on getting better and staying well.
+The good news is depression is treatable, and there are a range of effective treatments for depression you can explore to get better and stay well.